monikagonciarz/AI4EO_final_project/README.md

 ### <a name="bullet-video-tutorial"></a>• Video Tutorial

-Click below to explore the video demonstrating the **Coastal_Erosion_ML.ipynb** notebook, providing an overview of the code's functionality and operation.
+Click the image below to explore the video demonstrating the **Coastal_Erosion_ML.ipynb** notebook, providing an overview of the code's functionality and operation.

 <br>